tripal/tripal_blast/README.md

 from the command-line.
 This ensures that long running BLASTs will not cause page time-outs but does add some management overhead and might result in longer waits for users depending on how often you have cron set to run Tripal jobs.
-You can alternatively use the [Tripal Jobs Daemon](https://github.com/tripal/tripal/tree/7.x-3.x/tripal_daemon) to automate running of Tripal Jobs reducing user wait time and your own workload.

 The BLAST results page is an expandable summary table with each hit being listed as a row in the table with query/hit/e-value information.
 The row can